Royal6969/pizza-delivery-app/README.md

 If we restart our local server and run our application again, we will see it has worked.

 ![](./public/img/readme/add-new-product-test.png)

+⚠️ The images are public domain and have been downloaded from: https://www.freepng.es/ ⚠️

 ## Security access to Admin actions 👮